cnvandev/dynamo/README.md

 -------
 The only caveat I've run across is that if you use the sweet Python named arguments, they **must** go last - it's a caveat of how Python does named arguments with unpacked dicts and whatnot.
+It feels to have tag attributes at the end, yeah, but you can just use the dict-first method to make everything OK again.

 (Fun fact: This was initially coded (almost) in its entirety to Dr. Octagon's *Dr. Octagonecologyst*.
 Maybe that explains some things.)